 The rental car agencies witin San German itself are limited.

-Hertz Cabo Rojo happens to be the one rental service we have information on.
-You will be able to call them at (787) 851-3830, or find them on Carretera 100 in Cabo Rojo, 7.4 mi. west of San German.
+Hertz Cabo Rojo is the only rental service for which we have information.
+If you want more information, you can call them at (787) 851-3830, otherwise visit them on Carretera 100 in Cabo Rojo, 7.4 mi. west of San German.

 One of the things you'll want to confirm when you call is the price.
 Most cars rent for between $40 and $70(USD) a day, but this does not include taxes, the cost of insurance, or any fees that the agency might tack on.
 For example, you'll have to put a deposit of up to $500(USD) on your credit card, and if you're between the ages of 21 and 24 you'll be charged an additional $10 to $25(USD) a day.
 Another thing to take note of is the company's policies regarding who they rent to.
 It is standard to rent to anyone over the age of 21 with a valid driver's license and credit card, but each individual company might have additional regulations.